 Lunar surface map — DIY version

 You can go old school and create a lunar surface mat by hand using butcher paper, a meter stick, some string, and a few other supplies.
-We’ve created a document that covers all the dimensions and details you’ll need.
+We’ve created instructions that cover all the dimensions and details you’ll need.